frnmst/the-flux-of-thought/README.md

 If this tag is omitted, the first 10 words of the post will be reported instead.
 You can specify the number of words in the excerpt by editing the `excerpt_words` variable in the `_config.yml` file.

+If you are not interested in excerpts set the `excerpt_enabled` variable to false in `_config.yml` file.

 Have a look at
 [this article](http://frontendcollisionblog.com/jekyll/snippet/2015/03/23/how-to-show-a-summary-of-your-post-with-jekyll.html)